Skip to content

 2. .github/workflows/gitstream.yml

-These files need to be committed to the repository default branch (usually master or main).
+These files must be committed to the repository default branch (usually master or main).
+Notice that the action will not run until these files are found on the default branch.

-Check that you see "gitStream workflow automation" on the Action section in your repository:
+Check that you see "gitStream workflow automation" in the Action section in your repository:

 GitHub action